AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/AMLLibraryType_1/README.md

 AMLLibraryType&lt;T> Class
 ==========================
-AutomationML 2.1 APIThis class is a generic type definition for CAEX libraries, which are defined by AutomationML and contain standardized classes.
+This class is a generic type definition for CAEX libraries, which are defined by AutomationML and contain standardized classes.

 Inheritance Hierarchy